stat426-fall2021/stat426-fall2021.github.io/_posts/2021-11-10-RStudio-tips.md

 ## Theme

 The default RStudio theme is very light.
 Users can select a different color scheme by going to Tools > Global Options > and appearance.
-If your aren't satisfied with any of them, you can create your own custom theme, and load it into RStudio (see https://rstudio.github.io/rstudio-extensions/rstudio-theme-creation.html for more details).
+If your aren't satisfied with any of them, you can create your own custom theme, and load it into RStudio (see this [webpage](https://rstudio.github.io/rstudio-extensions/rstudio-theme-creation.html) for more details).

 ## Setting Working Directory